 By Bobby Ross Jr. | The Christian Chronicle

-As hundreds of students in colorful costumes gathered for Spring Sing club night Tuesday night, university President John deSteiguer revealed that the new name will honor donors Benton and Paula Baugh.
+As hundreds of students in colorful costumes gathered for Spring Sing club night Tuesday, university President John deSteiguer revealed that the venue’s new name will honor donors Benton and Paula Baugh.

 The Baughs are members of the Memorial Church of Christ in Houston and active proponents of racial unity efforts.
 They recently gave Oklahoma Christian $1 million — just their latest seven-figure donation after previous support of the university’s Bible and engineering programs.

 Students greeted deSteiguer’s announcement of the newly renamed Baugh Auditorium — already dubbed the “Baughditorium” — with a standing ovation.